 Average highs of 18°C in the summer

-Although the beautiful harbour has grown in popularity since being featured on Game of Thrones, Ballintoy remains a quiet place for a getaway in Northern Ireland.
+Though the beautiful harbour has grown in popularity since featuring on Game of Thrones, Ballintoy remains a quiet place for a getaway in Northern Ireland.
 Close to stunning natural formations like the Giant’s Causeway and The Park End, it’s a fantastic base to explore Northern Ireland’s magnificent coast.

 The village itself is incredibly picturesque, with quaint B&Bs being the accommodation of choice in the area.
-Be sure to visit the distinctive white parish church on the hill — but for those seeking a different kind of thrill, the Carrick-a-Rede Rope Bridge, linking the cliff face to a small island, is a must.
+Be sure to visit the distinctive white parish church on the hill.
+For those seeking a different kind of thrill, the Carrick-a-Rede Rope Bridge, linking the cliff face to a small island, is a must.

 Omagh, County Tyrone